ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

 #### Enabling Dependabot security updates

 Dependabot can automatically create PRs to upgrade vulnerable dependencies to non-vulnerable versions.
+Please note that there may be some Dependabot alerts that don't have patch; therefore, a security update is not available.

 1. Go to the repository settings and enable Dependabot security updates in the *Security & analysis* section.